Mogadishu bombings kill 'unprecedented number of civilians'

-Announcing the latest death toll Monday, Somalia's Ministry of Information said 300 people remained in hospitals after the October 14 attack.
+Somalia's Ministry of Information said 300 people remained in hospitals after the October 14 attack.

 The number of casualties may rise as rescuers continue to pull more bodies from the rubble, the Ministry said.